U.S. flag

 Pregnancy Management

 Female with LFS.
-Women with LFS who are pregnant should bring any potential signs or symptoms of cancer to the attention of their physicians.
+Women with LFS who are pregnant should report any signs or symptoms of cancer to their physicians.
 Women with LFS who are pregnant can continue to have clinical breast exams and/or breast imaging studies if indicated.

 Heterozygous fetus.
-There are no special recommendations for screening a fetus identified as having a germline TP53 pathogenic variant.
-Once the infant is born, he or she should begin screening for cancer (see Surveillance).
+There are no specific recommendations for surveillance of a fetus identified as having a germline TP53 pathogenic variant.
+Following delivery, the infant should begin recommended cancer screening (see Surveillance).

 Therapies Under Investigation